p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 Making an Attack automatically reveals you unless the weapon has the Silent Property.

 ## Tasks
+Tasks cover interactions with objects and the environment.
+From picking a lock to tracking a coyote through the desert, Tasks cover a wide variety of situations.

 A Task is a Check rolled against a Rank.
 The Rank of a Task determines how hard it is for a Character to succeed on it, and itself is generally determined by the complexity or difficulty of the activity you are attempting to perform.

 In order to succeed on a Task, you must beat the number associated with the Task’s Rank, or be of higher Skill Rank than the Task Rank.